Pizzadreams/PythonLearning/PythonProjects/PizzaPieDataDelight/readme.md

 This project aims to generate pizza-related data using the Faker library and organize it with the Pandas library for data manipulation and analysis.

 ## Purpose
 The goal of this project is for me to gain a hands-on understanding of data analysis using the Pandas library in Python.
 By creating and manipulating pizza-related data, I can practice various Pandas operations such as DataFrame creation, sorting, filtering, and exporting data to Excel files.
+Add Unit Test code to ensure various functions of the code are functioning correctly.

 ## Features
 - Generates random pizza place names using the Faker library.